jonnahfreire/python-evaluate-math-expression/README.md

 Calculator program for example.

-Instead of using the ```eval() built-in function```, that may cause some troubles refering to security problems, you can just import this module in your project and be safe to only evaluate math expressions.
+Instead of using the ```eval() built-in function```, that may cause some troubles referring to security problems, you can just import this module in your project and be safe to only evaluate math expressions.